w0rmr1d3r/cloner/docs/WINDOWS.md

 # Windows Usage and Support

-Support for Windows is no longer active.
+Support for Windows is limited.

 ## Usage
 ```bash